McConnell: Top congressional leaders make ‘major headway’ on COVID-19 relief deal

 He told reporters that he was optimistic about reaching a deal soon and that the leadership negotiations were “making good progress.”

-Senate Minority Leader Charles E. Schumer was also optimistic
+Senate Minority Leader Charles E. Schumer was also optimistic.

 “It’s not a done deal yet.
 But we are very close,” the New York Democrat said.